Q: I'm traveling abroad to France, Germany, Italy, and Switzerland. Which credit cards have no international fees?

 A: Credit card issuers have turned foreign exchange fees into a battleground over affluent customers, so it's a good time to start shopping for airline credit cards and other feature accounts that let you travel fee-free.
 Some of our favorite offers include:

 - The Platinum Card from American Express.
 The classic travel charge card got back in the game this year by eliminating foreign transaction fees.
+No matter what country you are in when you use your Platinum card there are no foreign transaction fees.
 With this American Express card take advantage of premium travel benefits such as access to over 600 lounges worldwide when you enroll in Priority Pass Select.
 And to help with baggage fees, flight-change fees, in-flight food and beverage purchases you can receive up to $200 annually in a statement credit with the airline of your choice.
 Utilize both of these benefits to help offset the cost of your annual membership fee.

 - British Airways Visa Signature Card.
 Even though the U.K.'s not on your travel list, you might end up on one of BA's planes, or on a codeshare flight operated by one of their partners.
 Chase's new airline credit card with British Airways eliminates foreign transaction fees when you use your card on purchases made outside the United States and can help you earn miles for your next trip.